zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 If it's an EVM chain, use `abi.decode` to decode the `message` into the `targetToken` and `recipient` variables.

-Next, swap the incoming token for the gas coin on the destination chain.
+Next, get the gas fee and the gas coin address from the target token.
+The gas coin is the token that will be used to pay for the gas on the destination chain.

-ZetaChain has liquidity pools with the ZRC-20 representation of the gas coin on all connected chains.
-The `SwapHelperLib._doSwap` helper method to swap the tokens.
+Use the `SwapHelperLib.swapTokensForExactTokens` helper method to swap the incoming token for the gas coin using the internal liquidity pools.
+The method returns the amount of the incoming token that was used to pay for the gas.

+Next, swap the incoming amount minus the amount spent swapping for a gas fee for the target token on the destination chain using the `SwapHelperLib._doSwap` helper method.

 Finally, withdraw the tokens to the recipient address on the destination chain.